-Distribution: All aspects below 4000'.
+Distribution: All aspects below 3000'.
 Size: Small to Large.
 Likelihood: Likely.
-Sensitivity: Reactive.
+Sensitivity: Touchy - Reactive.

-The freezing level has been as high as 5000'+ in the past several days.
-Warm temperatures and/or heavy rain on snow can cause wet avalanches - both Wet Slab and Wet Loose, and they could be Large (D3+ is possible).
-Wet avalanche hazard increases as the temperature rises.
-Additional signs of instability include: pinwheeling snow, snowmachines bogging down in wet unconsolidated snow, and your boot penetrating the snow up to your thigh.
+The freezing level has been as high as 4000'+ in the past several days.
+Heavy rain on snow means wet avalanches - both Wet Slab and Wet Loose, and they could be LARGE (D3+ is possible).
+Avoid all avalanche terrain below the freezing level and avoid traveling within the runout zone.

 Distribution: All aspects above Treeline.
 Size: Small- Large.
 Likelihood: Possible.
 Sensitivity: Stubborn.

-Distribution: Primarily ridges above Treeline.
+Distribution: Primarily non-solar aspects above Treeline.
 Size: Small- Large.
 Likelihood: Possible.
-Sensitivity: Stubborn- Reactive as temperatures and direct solar input increase.
+Sensitivity: Stubborn.

-There are open cracks from the port to 42-mile between 1000-4000' on multiple aspects; but predominantly on solar aspects.
-There has been much more glide activity through the main part of the winter than normal and they're now more active as the temperatures rise above freezing .
-Glide cracks can release at any time and are not associated with human triggers.
+There are open cracks from the port to 42-mile between 3500-4000' on multiple aspects; but predominantly on solar aspects.
+There has been much more glide activity through the main part of the winter than normal.
+There have been multiple other full releases near Girls Mtn, Deserted Glacier, and Town Mtn.
+It is important to remember glide cracks can release at any time and are not associated with human triggers.
 The best way to manage this problem is to limit (AKA avoid) travel underneath and beside them.